 Your First Step at CLC: Educational Evaluations

 Early intervention is essential in helping a child do well in school and throughout the rest of his or her life; that is why CLC offers educational evaluations to help determine if a student has a learning difficulty and is suitable for a particular learning style.
-These assessments can help change a student’s life by allowing them to grasp concepts that had previously alluded them.
+These assessments can help change a student’s life by allowing them to grasp concepts that had previously alluded to them.

-We offer a free of charge consultation with the CLC director for all new clients which includes a review of previous exams and results.
+We offer a free-of-charge consultation with the CLC director for all new clients which includes a review of previous exams and results.
 Finding out about each student’s strong points and weaknesses helps us create a personalized approach just for them.